staruser143/dash-app/analysis/federation_ABS_collection.md

-To write a federated query in MongoDB Atlas that combines data from Azure Blob Storage with data from a MongoDB collection, you can use MongoDB's Atlas Data Federation.
+To write a federated query in MongoDB Atlas that combines data from Azure Blob Storage with data from a MongoDB collection, we can use MongoDB's Atlas Data Federation.
 Here's a step-by-step guide:

 ### **Step 1: Configure Atlas Data Federation**
 1. **Create a Federated Database Instance**: